Skip to main content

 Someone who finds your store through a guide like "How to Choose the Right Running Shoes for Flat Feet" is researching.
 They're not impulse buying from an ad.
 They're educating themselves, building trust with your brand, and making a deliberate purchase decision.
 These customers tend to:

 Calculate your lifetime value (LTV) by acquisition channel.
 In Shopify, tag customers by their first acquisition source (you can do this manually or with tools like Lifetimely).
 Compare the 12-month LTV of organic-acquired customers to paid-acquired customers.
-The difference is usually 20-40% higher for organic.
+Organic-acquired customers who found you through research-focused content tend to be more informed buyers โ€” they return more often and need less support, which improves lifetime value compared to impulse-ad traffic.

 When you factor LTV into the equation, content ROI looks even better.
-You're not just acquiring cheaper customers — you're acquiring better customers.
+You're not just acquiring cheaper customers โ€” you're acquiring better customers.

 Step 4: Understand content's role in the purchase journey